-- (iv) In addition, before the publication of any notice of redemption pursuant to Condition 5(c) or Condition 5(e), the relevant Issuer shall deliver to the Trustee a certificate signed by two Directors of the relevant Issuer stating that: - (A) in the case of a redemption pursuant to Condition 5(c), the obligation referred to in such Condition cannot be avoided by the relevant Issuer taking reasonable measures available to it; or - (B) in the case of a redemption under Condition 5(e), the relevant circumstance referred to under such Condition has occurred, and such certificate shall be treated by the relevant Issuer, the Trustee, the holders and all other interested parties as correct, conclusive and sufficient evidence thereof and satisfaction of the relevant conditions precedent, in which event it shall be conclusive and binding on Noteholders and Couponholders and the Trustee shall be entitled to rely on such certificate without liability or enquiry to any person.
+- (iv) In addition, before the publication of any notice of redemption pursuant to Condition 5(c), Condition 5(e) or Condition 5(g), the relevant Issuer shall deliver to the Trustee a certificate signed by two Directors of the relevant Issuer stating that: - (A) in the case of a redemption pursuant to Condition 5(c), the obligation referred to in such Condition cannot be avoided by the relevant Issuer taking reasonable measures available to it; or - (B) in the case of a redemption under Condition 5(e) or Condition 5(g), the relevant circumstance referred to under such Condition has occurred, and such certificate shall be treated by the relevant Issuer, the Trustee, the holders and all other interested parties as correct, conclusive and sufficient evidence thereof and satisfaction of the relevant conditions precedent, in which event it shall be conclusive and binding on Noteholders and Couponholders and the Trustee shall be entitled to rely on such certificate without liability or enquiry to any person.
 All Notes in respect of which any such notice is given shall be redeemed on the date specified in such notice in accordance with this Condition 5.

-- (j) Conditions to Redemption, Purchase, Substitution and Variation of Tier 2 Capital Notes - (i) This Condition 5(j) only applies to Notes which are specified hereon as being Tier 2 Capital Notes, and references to "Notes" and "Noteholders" shall be construed accordingly. - (ii) Any redemption or purchase of Notes in accordance with Condition 5(c), Condition 5(d), Condition 5(f) or Condition 5(g) above is subject to: - (A) BOCH giving notice to the Competent Authority and the Competent Authority granting prior permission to redeem or purchase the Notes (in each case to the extent, and in the manner, then required by the Capital Regulations); and - (B) compliance by BOCH with any alternative or additional pre-conditions to redemption or purchase, as applicable, set out in the Capital Regulations. - (iii) To the extent required by the Capital Regulations, any substitution or variation in accordance with Condition 5(k) or any modification (other than any modification which is made to correct a manifest error) of these Conditions, the Trust Deed or the Notes (as the case may be), or substitution of BOCH as principal debtor under the Notes or the Trust Deed, in each case pursuant to Condition 10, will only be permitted if BOCH has first given notice to the Competent Authority of such substitution, variation or modification (as the case may be), and the Competent Authority has not objected to such substitution, variation or modification (as the case may be).
+- (v) Any refusal by the Relevant Resolution Authority to grant its permission to any such redemption, purchase, substitution, variation or modification (as the case may be) pursuant to this Condition 5(j) will not constitute an event of default or an enforcement event under the Notes. - (k) Conditions to Redemption, Purchase, Substitution and Variation of Tier 2 Capital Notes - (i) This Condition 5(k) only applies to Notes which are specified hereon as being Tier 2 Capital Notes, and references to "Notes" and "Noteholders" shall be construed accordingly.

+- (ii) Any redemption or purchase of Notes in accordance with Condition 5(c), Condition 5(d), Condition 5(f), Condition 5(g) or Condition 5(h) above is subject to: - (A) BOCH giving notice to the Competent Authority and (if then required by the Capital Regulations) the Competent Authority granting prior permission to redeem or purchase the Notes (in each case in the manner then required by the Capital Regulations); and - (B) compliance by BOCH with any alternative or additional pre-conditions to redemption or purchase (as the case may be) set out in the Capital Regulations. - (iii) Any substitution or variation in accordance with Condition 5(l) or any modification (other than any modification which is made to correct a manifest error) of these Conditions, the Trust Deed or the Notes (as the case may be), or substitution of BOCH as principal debtor under the Notes or the Trust Deed, in each case pursuant to Condition 10, is subject to: - (A) BOCH giving notice to the Competent Authority of such substitution, variation or modification (as the case may be) and (if then required by the Capital Regulations) the Competent Authority granting prior permission to such substitution, variation or modification (as the case may be) (in each case in the manner then required by the Capital Regulations); and - (B) compliance by BOCH with any alternative or additional pre-conditions to such substitution, variation or modification (as the case may be), set out in the Capital Regulations.

 A certificate signed by two Directors of BOCH confirming that such requirements are met, shall be treated by BOCH, the Trustee, the holders and all other interested parties as correct, conclusive and sufficient evidence thereof, in which event such certificate shall be conclusive and binding on Noteholders and Couponholders and the Trustee shall be entitled to rely on such certificate without liability or enquiry to any person.